-- The roof Parapet does not "include detailing typical of Fort Bragg's character and design."
+1. The roof Parapet does not "include detailing typical of Fort Bragg's character and design."
 The proposed Project does not use much architectural detailing on the parapet.
-The Planning Commission can recommend optional Special Condition 22. - Optional Special Condition 22: The Applicant shall submit a revised design that includes additional detailing in the parapets for consideration and approval by the Community Development Director. - 2.
-The Project does not take advantage of passive solar design because the windows on the south wall are proposed to be obscured with murals.
-The
+The Planning Commission does not recommend optional Special Condition 22, as the proposed design has sufficient detail.

+Optional Special Condition 22: The Applicant shall submit a revised design that includes additional detailing in the parapets for consideration and approval by the Community Development Director.

+2. The Project does not take advantage of passive solar design because the windows on the south wall are proposed to be obscured with murals.